ptdewey/blueprinter/README.md

 ## Configuration

 Blueprinter reads configuration from JSON files, which specify the directories where your template files are located.
 If no configuration file is found, it falls back to default directories like `~/Templates` or `~/Documents/Templates`.
-Here's how the configuration system works:
+Blueprinter will treat subdirectories as copyable unless they explicitly end with "-blueprints" (i.e. "gitignore-blueprints")

 ### Configuration Files